-$GHG = greenhouse gas; MMtCO_2e = million metric tons of carbon dioxide equivalent; $/tCO_2e = dollars per metric ton of carbon dioxide equivalent.$
+GHG = greenhouse gas; $MMtCO_2e$ = million metric tons of carbon dioxide equivalent; $tO_2e$ = dollars per metric ton of carbon dioxide equivalent.

-The numbering used to denote the above policy recommendations is for reference purposes only; it does not reflect prioritization among these important policy recommendations.
+The numbering used to denote the above policy recommendations is for reference purposes only; it does not reflect prioritization of these important policy recommendations.